saulo-chaves/May_b_useful/README.md

 ## Disclaimer

-This is a work in progress, so any comments or tips are most welcome.
+This is a work in progress, so any comments or suggestions are most welcome.